 The Dodecalith (Greek: The Twelve Stone) The art project consists of twelve menhirs carved in granite and each weighing 25-45 tons.
-Each menhir is 7-9 metres high, of which the uppermost 2 metres are sculpted as heads, all facing inwards towards the centre of a circle approx. 40 metres in diameter.
-The Dodecalith is located in “The Lolland Alps” on hills overlooking the Archipelago, the passage grave “Glentehøj” and three other burial mounds from the Bronze Age.
+Each menhir is 7-9 meters high, of which the uppermost 2 meters are sculpted as heads, all facing inwards towards the center of a circle approx. 40 meters in diameter.
+The Dodecalith is in “The Lolland Alps” on hills overlooking the Archipelago, the passage grave “Glentehøj” and three other burial mounds from the Bronze Age.

 Between the figures are natural “sitting” stones from which spatial electro acoustic music specially created for the Dodecalith sounds every day of the year during daytime hours.

 The art project consists of four elements: 1.
-The story behind the figures.
+History.
 2. The stone figures.
 3. The music.
 4. The landscape.

 Man has always chosen to live with music.
 At the Dodecalith, music sounds where nature and culture meet.
 In this area of designated natural beauty, the Dodecalith rises out of the landscape as a new landmark for Lolland.
 Here, stonemasonry and new specially composed electro acoustic music interact to signify local innovation.